← Back to Chat

 How does Hunter's credit system work?

-Hunter uses a unified credit system across all features.
-Finding an email costs 1 credit, verifying an email costs 0.5 credits, and enrichment costs 0.2 credits.
+Finding an email costs 1 credit, verifying costs 0.5 credits, and enrichment costs 0.2 credits.
 If no email is found or verification fails, no credit is charged.
+Credits reset monthly and do not roll over.

 Can I cancel my Hunter subscription anytime?